 You are a seeker.
-You have heard of an enlightened one.
-He is a hermit who lives in a cave in the side of a mountain.
-You must struggle to get there.
-The arduous climb symbolizes the struggle to attain nirvana – become enlightened.
-In clothes befitting the nakedness of your soul and your readiness to become a devotee you ascend the mountain.
-And, at last, just over the last ledge your struggle is to be rewarded.
-You will see the enlightened one, an ascetic bearded prophet of great age.
+You must struggle to find enlightenment.
+The arduous climb symbolizes that struggle.
+In dress befitting the nakedness of your soul and your readiness to become a devotee you ascend the mountain.
+And, finally, just over the last ledge your struggle is to be rewarded.
+You will meet the enlightened one, an ascetic bearded prophet of great age.

 Instead you see a 40 year old hairy man dressed in woman’s underwear, wearing a wig and made up like a hooker, sitting in the lotus position.
 But then, this astonishingly silly figure speaks the words that his appearance illustrates.
 And these turn out to be the most profound words imaginable: Disillusionment is enlightenment!